Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/heads/firmware-update-1.4.rst

 the graphical HEADS dialogues will be replaced with a less convenient text-only version.

-If you use Ubuntu, Debian, LinuxMint, or Qubes 4.0 updating the firmware beyond v1.3.1 is (as of today) not needed.
+If you use Ubuntu, Debian, Linux Mint, or Qubes 4.0 updating the firmware beyond v1.3.1 is (as of today) not needed.
 If you use Qubes 4.1 *without* the integrated Ethernet port, you don't need to update the firmware either.